Chubby Jackson: Biography

 Born in New York City, Jackson began at the age of seventeen as a clarinetist, but quickly changed to bass in the mid-1930s.

-Jackson performed and/or recorded with Louis Armstrong, Raymond Scott, Jan Savitt, Henry Busse, Charlie Barnet, Oscar Pettiford, Charlie Ventura, Lionel Hampton, Bill Harris, Woody Herman, Gerry Mulligan, Lennie Tristano and others.
-He is perhaps best known for his spirited work both with the Herman bands, and as a leader of his own bands, big and small.
+Jackson performed and/or recorded with Louis Armstrong, Raymond Scott, Jan Savitt, Henry Busse, Charlie Barnet, Oscar Pettiford, Charlie Ventura, Lionel Hampton, Bill Harris, Woody Herman, Gerry Mulligan, and Lennie Tristano, among others.
+He is perhaps best known for his spirited work both with the Herman bands ("Herds"), and as a leader of his own bands, big and small.

-In the 1950s, Jackson worked as a studio musician, freelanced, and hosted some local children's TV shows: Chubby Jackson's Little Rascals, which was seen weekday mornings on WABC TV Ch.
-7 in New York from March 23, 1959, to July 14, 1961, and The Chubby Jackson Show, Saturday afternoons also on WABC TV Ch.7, from July 22, 1961, to August 5, 1961.
-Jackson hosted his last two children's TV shows for WOR TV Ch.9 in New York Space Station Nine, which was seen weekday evenings from January 1, 1962, to January 26, 1962, and he briefly served as the fourth and last emcee of WOR TV's Looney Tunes Show/The Chubby Jackson Show weekday afternoons.
+In the 1950s, Jackson worked as a freelance and studio musician and hosted local children's television shows: Chubby Jackson's Little Rascals (March 23, 1959 – July 14, 1961), which aired weekday mornings, and The Chubby Jackson Show (July 22, 1961 – August 5, 1961), airing Saturday afternoons, both on WABC-TV (channel 7) in New York.
+He hosted his last two children's TV shows for WOR-TV (channel 9) in New York: Space Station Nine, which was seen weekday evenings from January 1, 1962, to January 26, 1962, and he briefly served as the fourth and last emcee of WOR-TV's Looney Tunes Show / The Chubby Jackson Show, weekday afternoons.
 The last series was aired from January 12, 1962, to June 14, 1962.

 In 2000, Jackson was inducted into the Big Band and Jazz Hall of Fame.
-He died in Rancho Bernardo, California at the age of 84.
+He died in Rancho Bernardo, San Diego, California, at the age of 84.